Skip to content

 Best Pet Insurance Plans Compared

 The best pet insurance depends on your pet's age, breed, and health history.
-Accident-only plans start around $10–$20/month and cover emergencies, while comprehensive accident & illness plans ($30–$65/month) add chronic conditions, diagnostics, and prescriptions.
-Wellness add-ons cover preventive care like vaccines and dental cleanings for an additional $10–$25/month.
+Accident-only plans from providers like Nationwide, Embrace, and Pets Best start around $10–$20/month and cover emergencies such as fractures and poisoning.
+Comprehensive accident & illness plans ($30–$65/month) from ASPCA Pet Health Insurance, Trupanion, and Healthy Paws add chronic conditions like diabetes, hip dysplasia, and cancer diagnostics.
+Wellness add-ons from Banfield Pet Hospital or Wagmo cover preventive care — vaccines, dental cleanings, and annual bloodwork — for an additional $10–$25/month.

 How Do Pet Insurance Plan Types Compare?

-Pet insurance broadly falls into three tiers.
-Understanding the differences helps you match coverage to your risk tolerance and budget.
+Pet insurance broadly falls into three tiers defined by the North American Pet Health Insurance Association (NAPHIA).
+Understanding the differences between accident-only, accident & illness, and wellness plans helps you match coverage to your risk tolerance and budget.

 What Are Common Waiting Periods & Exclusions?

 Every policy has waiting periods before coverage kicks in.
-Pre-existing conditions are universally excluded, but the definition varies by insurer.
+Pre-existing conditions are excluded by virtually all insurers per NAPHIA guidelines, but the definition varies — some insurers (e.g. Embrace) cover curable conditions after a defined symptom-free period.

-Understanding baseline veterinary costs helps you evaluate whether insurance premiums deliver positive expected value for your situation.
+Understanding baseline veterinary costs — benchmarked by the American Pet Products Association (APPA) and Bureau of Labor Statistics (BLS) Consumer Expenditure Survey — helps you evaluate whether insurance premiums deliver positive expected value.

-Is Pet Insurance Worth It for Your Pet?
+Is Pet Insurance Worth It for Your Breed?

-The value of insurance depends on your pet's breed-specific risks, your emergency fund, and your willingness to self-insure routine care.
+The value of insurance depends on breed-specific risks cataloged by the Orthopedic Foundation for Animals (OFA) and breed-specific health studies, your emergency fund size, and your willingness to self-insure routine care.

 Not Sure Which Plan Is Right?

-Use our interactive tools to compare costs, check breed-specific risks, and estimate your pet's lifetime healthcare expenses — all free, no signup required.
+Use our interactive tools to compare costs, check breed-specific risks from the OFA database, and estimate your pet's lifetime healthcare expenses — all free, no signup required.

 Explore Free Tools